Anon-Planet/thgtoa/guide.md

 And there are reasons[^255]'[^256]'[^257]'[^258] for that:

 We would not want people discouraged from studying and innovating in the crypto field because of that adage.
-So instead,We would recommend people to be cautious with "Roll your own crypto" because it is not necessarily good crypto:
+So instead, we would recommend people to be cautious with "Roll your own crypto" because it is not necessarily good crypto:

 -   Good cryptography is not easy and usually takes years of research to develop and fine-tune.